Wei Li* Pages 3 - 12 ( 10 )

-Exploring low-cost, green and safe technologies to provide an alternative to the conventional selective catalytic reduction process is key to the control of NOx emitted from small-scale boilers and other industrial processes.
-To meet the demand, the chemical absorption-biological reduction integrated system has been developing recently. chemical absorption-biological reduction integrated system applies Fe(II)EDTA for NO absorption and iron-reducing and denitrifying bacteria for absorbent regeneration.
+Exploring low-cost, green, and safe technologies to provide an alternative to the conventionally selective catalytic reduction process is key to control the NOx emission from small-scale boilers and other industrial processes.
+For meeting this demand, the chemical absorption-biological reduction integrated system has been developed recently.
+This system applies Fe(II)EDTA for NO absorption and for the absorbent regeneration by iron-reducing and denitrifying bacteria .
 Many studies have focused on the enhancements of mass transfer and biological reaction, among which the biological processes were the rate-limiting steps.
-This review summarizes the current researches on the biological processes in the CABR system, which focuses on the mechanism and enhancement of biochemical reactions, and provides the possible directions of future research.
+This review summarizes the current researches on the biological processes in the CABR system, which focuses on the mechanism and enhancement of biochemical reactions, and it also provides the possible directions for future research.

 NOx removal, chemical absorption-biological reduction, green process, denitrifying bacteria, biochemical reaction, reactor design.

 Key Laboratory of Biomass Chemical Engineering of Ministry of Education, Institute of Industrial Ecology and Environment, College of Chemical and Biological Engineering, Zhejiang University (Yuquan Campus), Hangzhou, 310027